nbarn3s/alias/readme.md

 Generate a random name based on the proportion of the population with that forename and surname.
 The data is USA based, with the surname data from: https://en.wikipedia.org/wiki/List_of_most_common_surnames_in_North_America#United_States_(American)

-The forename is based on the age of the identity so the most popular child names in the decade the person would have been born is used.
+The forename is randomly generated based on the proportional popularity of the child names in the decade the person would have been born.
 These are the sources: https://www.ssa.gov/OACT/babynames/decades/names1980s.html https://www.ssa.gov/OACT/babynames/decades/names1990s.html

-This was written for personal amusement.
-It would be easy to expand the functionality, submit an issue if you would like to see something added or changed.
+This was written for personal amusement and is admittedly of limited value.
 If you want something quicker/easier than cloning this project, this web service seems well recommended: https://www.fakenamegenerator.com/

+If you do find this project to be useful, submit an issue if you would like to see something added or changed.

 ## Usage
     usage: alias [-h] -a AGE [-f] [-m] [-n NUMBER]